• Skip to main content

 • 4 tablespoon milk

-• 7.75 oz (220 g) German Leibniz butter cookies available at World Market (or graham crackers)
+• 220 grams German Leibniz butter cookies available at World Market (or graham crackers)

-1. Heat chocolate chunks and coconut oil over a water bath (bowl surrounded by hot water) and gradually stir the chocolate-coconut mixture until melted.
+• Heat chocolate chunks and coconut oil over a water bath (a bowl surrounded by hot water) and gradually stir the chocolate-coconut mixture until melted.
 Allow to cool slightly.

-2. In another bowl, combine eggs, powdered sugar, vanilla and a pinch of salt and beat with an electric mixer for 5 minutes until creamy.
-On the slow setting, add in cocoa powder and milk and beat until combined.
+• In a medium bowl, combine eggs, powdered sugar, vanilla and a pinch of salt and beat with an electric mixer for 5 minutes until creamy.
+On the lowest setting, add in the cocoa powder and milk and beat until combined.
 Finally, add in the chocolate-coconut mixture.

-3. Prepare a rectangular bread pan with parchment paper, spread chocolate mixture onto the bottom and sides, then layer butter cookies and chocolate mixture, making sure the cookies are close to each other for each cookie layer, potentially cutting them into smaller pieces to fit the baking pan.
-End with the chocolate mixture, then transfer to the fridge to cool overnight.
+• Prepare a rectangular bread pan with parchment paper, leaving enough paper around the edge to make it easier to pull the Kalter Hund out when it's ready., Spread the chocolate mixture onto the bottom and sides, then layer butter cookies and chocolate mixture, making sure the cookies are close to each other for each cookie layer, potentially cutting them into smaller pieces to fit the baking pan.
+End with the chocolate mixture, then transfer to the fridge to cool overnight, for about 12 hours or longer.

 More German Cakes